-Jump ahead to read how business background music impacts:
+Go on.
+Jump ahead to read how your business background music impacts:

 Music has a powerful way of getting under our skin.

-Have you ever found yourself humming a jingle incessantly?
-Or getting oddly emotional when a certain song creeps on the radio?
-Or perhaps knowing every single line to a teen anthem you haven’t heard in decades?
+Ever found yourself humming a jingle incessantly?
+Or getting oddly emotional over a certain song on the radio?
+Or recalling every line to a teen anthem you haven’t heard in decades?

-Yep.
-This is because music subconsciously affects our mood, energy levels, memory recall and even behaviour.
-It taps into our emotions in a way that heightens our connection to people, experiences and spaces.
-Including businesses.
+Music subconsciously affects our mood, energy levels, memory recall and even behaviour.
+It can heighten our sense of connection to people, experiences and spaces – even businesses.

-Now, whether you’re an Ops Director or self-appointed store DJ – you can truly understand the value music brings to your business.
-And maybe bump it up that ‘To Do’ list.
+Now, whether you’re an Ops Director or self-appointed store DJ, you can fully understand – and capitalise – on music in your business.

 First impressions are lasting impressions.